International Trade Policies

 sanctions that are similar to those imposed by the European Union.

-Japan joins EU and U.S. in imposing
+Japan joins the EU and U.S. in imposing

 sanctions on Russia following its occupation of Crimea.